-Once we have the grade certificate we come out and inspect the property.
-Although the inspection is primarily to ensure landscaping is complete and adheres to the architectural controls of the area, it is a full inspection of the exterior of the home, and a property can fail the final inspection if any part of the exterior finishing is incomplete.
+Once we receive the “Request for landscaping inspection form” and the rough grading certificate (if required) we come out and inspect the property.Although the inspection is primarily to ensure landscaping is complete and adheres to the architectural controls of the area, it is a full inspection of the exterior of the home, and a property can fail the final inspection if any part of the exterior finishing is incomplete.

 If the inspection fails, we will contact you, give you the reason and advise on how to address the issues.
 If the inspection passes our accounting department processes the refund of any remaining monies not applied toward damage invoices that have been sent out in the past.